 On board, Pádraig Mallon and Milo McCourt guided the team, encouraging as ever.
 Milo with his big stick pushing when needed never faltering on their watch."

 McClelland and Donnelly kept Team Triskelion safe warm and focused during each rotation.
-"Triskelion continued to share stories that help kept their spirits and energy levels high.
+"Triskelion continued to share stories that help keep their spirits and energy levels high.
 Carole, a teacher in Isle of Man, told of how she was asked by her students, 'Where are you going Miss?'
 What an adventure she would be able to tell them of back at school on Monday with her Infinity swim cap and her moonie jellyfish friends and the success of her trip to Ireland."

 Triskelion ended up swimming one more full rotation of the team.
 "The land was visible for over 6 hours and was enough to spur the team on.
 At 10:55 Olive entered the water with blue skies sun shining and the navigation reading 1600 meters to landfall.